-WHEREAS, the Annotated Code of Maryland, Environment Article, §4-202.1(j)(3) provides that the Financial Assurance Plan may not be filed until the local governing body of the county has held a public hearing and approved the Financial Assurance Plan.
+WHEREAS, in accordance with Annotated Code of Maryland, Environment Article, §4-202.1(j)(3), local governing body Charles County Commissioners held a public hearing and approved the Financial Assurance Plan on October 8, 2019.

-NOW, THEREFORE, upon motion made, duly seconded, and carried, it is this 5th day of June 2018, RESOLVED, that the Financial Assurance Plan is hereby approved and shall be submitted to the Maryland Department of the Environment for its review.
+NOW, THEREFORE, upon motion made, duly seconded, and carried, it is this 29th day of October 2019, RESOLVED, that the Financial Assurance Plan is hereby approved and shall be submitted to the Maryland Department of the Environment for its review.